Elder Abuse and Dependent Adult Abuse

-- Nurses need to participate in the prevention and early recognition of potential abuse.
+- Nurses must participate in the prevention and early recognition of potential abuse.

 These same concepts can be applied by all mandated reporters.

 Jean is a 25-year-old with muscular dystrophy and moderate intellectual disabilities.
-She is dependent on her parents for all her activities of daily living and attends a special school to assist her with her disabilities.
-On a recent field trip with the school, Jean’s teacher left her alone and unsupervised in the school van with two male students for approximately ten minutes.
-While the teacher was gone, one of the young males removed Jean’s shirt and took a picture of the two of them while he fondled her breasts.
-Upon arriving back at the school, the two male students showed the picture to other students.
+She is dependent on her parents for all her activities of daily living and attends a special work program to assist her.
+On a recent field trip with the program, Jean’s supervisor left her alone and unsupervised in the program’s van with two male members of the program for approximately ten minutes.
+While the supervisor was gone, one of the young males removed Jean’s shirt and took a picture of the two of them while he fondled her breasts.
+Upon arriving back at the program’s building, the two males showed the picture to other people in the work program.

-Back at home after school, Jean, distraught from the incident, tearfully told her mother what had happened.
-Jean’s mother, Barbara, who happens to be a nurse, immediately called the police and then the school administrator.
-Although Barbara is not considered a mandated reporter in this instance since she did not learn of the abuse while working in her professional capacity, she is well aware of the harmful effects of the abusive actions of the male students, and she felt that calling the police would be the correct intervention for her to take as a permissive reporter.
+Back at home, Jean, distraught from the incident, tearfully told her mother what had happened.
+Jean’s mother, Barbara, who happens to be a nurse, immediately called the police and then the work program administrator.
+Since she did not learn of the abuse while working in her capacity as a nurse, Barbara is not considered a mandated reporter in this instance according to her state’s laws.
+But as a healthcare professional, she is well aware of the harmful effects of the abusive actions on her daughter, and she understood that calling the police would be the correct intervention for her to take as a permissive reporter.

 The police began an investigation for dependent adult abuse in the form of personal degradation and sexual exploitation.
-They also directed the complaint to the Department of Human Services for further assessment, and a social worker began to help Jean and her parents to find another school and to seek psychological/mental health services.
-An investigation was also begun of the school.
+They also directed the complaint to the county’s Adult Protective Services for further assessment.
+A social worker began to help Jean and her parents to find another work program and to seek psychological/mental health services.
+Appropriate actions were also taken toward the program and abusers.